-Storm restoration in Palm Bay
+Storm damage restoration in Palm Bay

 Palm Bay is Brevard County's most populous city, a largely residential community of more than 120,000 that stretches across a broad inland area south of Melbourne, bordering the Indian River Lagoon to the east.
 Brevard's 72 miles of exposed Atlantic coastline and the lagoon system create multiple pathways for storm damage: surge moves inland well beyond the beachfront through the lagoon, Matthew's near-direct coastal track destroyed or damaged thousands of homes, and Irma produced significant surge from Cape Canaveral northward.
 Even storms that make landfall well to the southwest - Ian being the recent example - still drive tornadoes, tropical winds, and serious inland flooding through Palm Bay.
 Storm Damage 911 connects Palm Bay homeowners with vetted, licensed local contractors for a free damage assessment.